 - the timeline for the submission of ad hoc PSURs requested by competent authorities will be normally specified in the request, otherwise the ad hoc PSURs should be submitted within 90 days of the data lock point.

-The deadline date for the submission of PSURs is day 70 or day 90 following the DLP as published in the EURD list.
+The deadline for the submission of PSURs (Day 70 or Day 90 following the DLP) is published in the EURD list.
 This deadline is legally binding and must be adhered to.

 Submission to the European Medicines Agency